-Aesthetx uses dimension based planning to find optimal breast implants for every patient.
-That means that Dr. Zeidler and Dr. Berkowitz practice a philosophy that strongly takes a woman’s tissue quality and specific body measurements into account.
-By respecting a woman’s specific physical attributes and natural measurements, Dr. Zeidler and Dr. Berkowitz avoid stretching, sagging, and other breast augmentation complications.
+Aesthetx uses dimension-based planning to find optimal breast implants for every patient.
+That means that Dr. Zeidler and Dr. Berkowitz practice a philosophy that actively takes a woman’s tissue quality and specific body measurements into account.
+By respecting a woman’s specific physical attributes and natural sizes, Dr. Zeidler and Dr. Berkowitz avoid stretching, sagging, and other possible breast augmentation complications.

 Breast Augmentation with Fat Transfer

-To help refine your results, Dr. Zeidler and Dr. Berkowitz also offer the breast augmentation with fat transfer.
+To help refine your results, Dr. Zeidler and Dr. Berkowitz also offer breast augmentation with fat transfer.
 By adding fatty tissue over the breast implants, you can correct size differences between the breasts and give your breast augmentation a little cleavage “boost.”
-By adding your own tissue, your breast augmentation can look and feel even softer.
+By adding additional mass, your breast augmentation can look and feel softer.
 Adding another layer of fatty tissue over the implants also gives a more natural feel and movement to the breasts.
-The other added benefit of the breast augmentation with fat transfer is the opportunity to remove some excess fat in target areas for improvement in body contour.
+The other added benefit of this breast augmentation procedure using fat transfer is the opportunity to remove some excess fat in target areas for improvement in body contour.

 Research in Breast Implants

-Dr. Zeidler and Dr. Berkowitz are known in the San Jose, Silicon Valley community for their innovative work.
-They’re true pioneers in the world of breast augmentation, having worked as clinical trial investigators for some of the most prominent developers of breast implants in the world.
-Most recently, both doctors helped bring Allergan’s highly cohesive anatomically shaped breast implants to FDA approval.
+The Silicon Valley community celebrates Dr. Zeidler and Dr. Berkowitz for their innovative work.
+These medical professionals are true pioneers in the world of breast augmentation, having worked as clinical trial investigators for some of the most prominent developers of breast implants in the world.
+Most recently, both board-certified plastic surgeons helped bring Allergan’s highly cohesive anatomically shaped breast implants to FDA approval.
 They are also investigators for Sientra’s post-FDA approval study for their breast implants.
 Dr. Zeidler, in particular, is active within Sientra, and is currently the Medical Director of Clinical Trials for their devices and serves as a trusted advisor on their Medical Advisory Board.
-Dr. Zeidler has been selected to be a clinical investigator for an exciting new breast implant clinical trial that will be launching later this year and just received approval from the FDA.
-This will be a new breast implant company, Motiva made by Establishment Labs.
-They offer some new advances including nanotexture, a super-silicone, and an implanted microchip that holds implant information.
+Dr. Zeidler has been selected to be a clinical investigator for a sensational new breast implant clinical trial that will be launching later this year and just received approval from the FDA.
+This launch will be a new breast implant company, Motiva created by Establishment Labs.
+They offer new advances including nanotexture, a super-silicone, and an implanted microchip that holds implant information.
 Dr. Zeidler will be the only surgeon in Northern California and Silicon Valley offering this breast implant clinical trial.

-Dr. Zeidler and Dr. Berkowitz’s history in breast augmentation research have made them trusted authorities in the world of breast augmentation; to this day they are the most experienced practice in the San Francisco Bay Area when it comes to the revolutionary anatomically-shaped breast implants.
+Dr. Zeidler and Dr. Berkowitz’s time participating in breast augmentation research have made them trusted authorities in the world of breast augmentation; to this day, they are the most experienced practice in the San Francisco Bay Area when it comes to the revolutionary anatomically-shaped breast implants.

 What Kind of Recovery Can I Expect from Breast Augmentation?

 After a breast augmentation, it’s common to experience bruising, swelling, and some pain in the breasts during the first few days.
-However, you will be provided with a prescription for pain medication to alleviate any discomfort.
-You may also need to wear a surgical support bra during the first few weeks to facilitate healing.
+However, we will make sure you have the proper medications to alleviate any discomfort while you heal.
+You may also need to wear a surgical support bra during the first few weeks.

-Most patients return to work and their daily routine within a week, but exercise and other strenuous activity will need to be avoided for up to six weeks.
+Most patients return to work and their daily routine within a week, but you will need to avoid certain types of exercise and other strenuous activities for up to six weeks.
 The surgeons at Aesthetx are here to help you at every step of your breast augmentation journey, so be sure to reach out to them if any problems arise during your recovery.

 Where Will the Procedure Be Performed?

 For best results, your procedure should be performed in an accredited surgical facility.
 Aesthetx has a beautiful surgical suite onsite that is fully accredited to meet strict national standards of the American Association of Accreditation of Ambulatory Surgical Facilities (AAAASF).
-This private surgical suite was built with privacy, comfort, and safety in mind, ensuring patients have an exceptional surgical experience.
+This private surgical suite was built with privacy, comfort, and safety in mind, to ensure that our patients have an exceptional surgical experience.